kokoko3k/koko-aio-slang/docs-ng.md

         Fortunately even low/lighter values like 10 will work good if you're ok in waiting 2..3 seconds for the final crop value to be found.

+    Scene change treshold
+        When autocrop finds a maximum crop value, it only tries to crop more when the scene changes.
+        By lowering this value, you tell the shader to try higher the crop more often.

+    Transition speed
+        This modulates the smoothness of the animation between various crop values.

 **Override content geometry:**<br>
     Contrary to the global aspect ratio control, this changes only the game geometry.<br>